Automatic vectorization: Reducing vectorization overhead in the presence of control flow

 There are two things to note in the final code with vector branches; First, the predicate defining instruction for vPA is also included within the body of the outer vector branch by using vec_any_gt.
 Second, the profitability of the inner vector branch for vPB depends on the conditional probability of vPB having false values in all fields given vPA has false values in all fields.

 Consider an example where the outer branch in the scalar baseline is always taken, bypassing most instructions in the loop body.
 The intermediate case above, without vector branches, executes all vector instructions.
 The final code, with vector branches, executes both the comparison and the branch in vector mode, potentially gaining performance over the scalar baseline.

 Manual vectorization

-In most C and C++ compilers, it is possible to use intrinsic functions to manually vectorise, at the expense of programmer effort and maintainability.
+In most C and C++ compilers, it is possible to use intrinsic functions to manually use SIMD, at the expense of programmer effort, maintainability, and portability.
+Some languages (e.g. GNU C, C++ std::experimental::simd, Rust std::simd) include vector data types that compile to appropriate SIMD instructions, improving portability and reducing the effort required.

+Another approach is SPMD: write a program that looks as if it operates only one element on the time, then have a compiler widen it to match the SIMD vector width.
+This is the approach used by graphics shaders and more recently adopted by CPU-oriented tools such as Intel IPSC.
+Unlike to auto-vectorization which may fail and fall back to scalar code (e.g. when there is a call to an external function in a loop), (Note: There has been some work in solving the function call problem in the form of vector calling conventions and libraries that use such conventions such as libmvec.)
+SPMD is guaranteed to result in vector code where applicable, much like manual use of intrinsics or vector datatypes.